- 11.5 - Released in 2012

 ALTER SYSTEM SWITCH LOGFILE;

-Give two methods you could use to determine what DDL changes have been made.
+Give two methods you could use to determine what DDL changes have

 You could use Logminer or Streams